Car insurance extras: Which do you need?

 This acts as proof of your insurance throughout the EU and select non-EU European countries.
 Insurers recommend that you request one at least a month before you're due to travel.
-Green cads are invaluable if you’re going for a cruise on the continent, but needless if you’re not.
+Green cards are invaluable if you’re going for a trip on the continent, but needless if you’re not.

 READ MORE: Complete guide to driving abroad